Ph1n-Pham/leetcoding/README.md

 This repository contains my solution for Leetcode problems

-Each item is marked with a difficulty level.
+Each item is marked with a difficulty level:
 E - easy,
 M - medium,
 H - hard